ankschoubey/old-blog/_posts/2022-01-02-formatting-tests.md

 layout: post
 comments: true
 description:
-categories: [clean-code]
+categories: [clean-code, testing]
 last_modified_at: 2021-09-23T20:52:08.052481
 last-modified-purpose:
-permalink: /formattig-test-cases/
+permalink: /organize-test-cases/
-title: Formatting Test Cases
+title: Organize Test Cases
 ---

+Clean tests are as important as clean code.
+Same kind of principles apply here.

+1. Test only what is neccessary
+2. Keep code clean

+while TDD, is shown to keep test cases to a minimum, this post explains some other ways tests can be organize

 # Group Tests Together

 You should group your tests together.
+This would make it easier to find your tests

 Junit and Jest both allow for grouping of tests.
+- In JUnit 5 you can use @NestClasses
+- In Jest you can use describe

 Example: